SovereignCloudStack/standards/Standards/scs-01xx-v1-dns.md

 - subnet-dns-publish-fixed-ip (includes functionality of dns-integration and dns-domain-ports)
 - dns-integration-domain-keywords (includes functionality of all of the above)

-For example, to get the "subnet-dns-publish-fixed-ip" functionality, either "subnet-dns-publish-fixed-ip" or "dns-integration-domain-keywords" (which includes the former) must be activate.
+For example, to get the "subnet-dns-publish-fixed-ip" functionality, either "subnet-dns-publish-fixed-ip" or "dns-integration-domain-keywords" (which includes the former) must be activated.

 Note that each API extension has a corresponding backend driver functionality associated to it.
 The availability of each API extension depends on the backend configuration and implementation.

 As a result, the DNS functionalities and behaviors available to the customer vary depending on the individual backend configuration of the Networking API.
-Mandating or recommending the integration of specific drivers/extensions can therefore be crucial to establish specific DNS functionality baselines.
+Mandating or recommending the integration of specific drivers/extensions can therefore be crucial to establish specific DNS functionality baselines for both internal DNS and DNS-as-a-Service:
-On the other hand, some functionality might not be desired in contrast, such as the ability to publish arbitrary DNS records for fixed IP addresses in Neutron networks.

-## Open questions

-RECOMMENDED
+The "dns-integration" extension provides the basic feature set for internal DNS resolution and should be the minimum requirement.

+The "dns-domain-ports" extension adds port-specific DNS domain name override capabilities but those are only important for DNS-as-a-Service scenarios mostly.

+Starting with the "subnet-dns-publish-fixed-ip" API extension, the largest flexibility is provided in regards to self-service publishing DNS records for fixed IPs from externally reachable tenant networks (e.g. for IPv6 subnet pools).
+In cases where DNS-as-a-Service is offered (e.g. via Designate), this extension should be recommended as opposed to its predecessors.

+The "dns-integration-domain-keywords" extension allows dynamically resolving placeholders for user or project id/name in the DNS domain name attribute for port and network metadata.
+Its use case seems pretty niche and will most likely be considered entirely optional by the standard.

-## Decision
+## Standard

 The decisions of this standard will be categorized into three main sections: forwarded DNS, internal DNS and external DNS.